gsidhu/buzee-tauri/logbook.md

   - The date query should run first and then the full-text search query
 - Make file indexing thread return counts of files indexed and emit a signal when done
 - Connect frontend UI to Tauri commands and responses
+- Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))